-Indeed, the machinery of this firm formed the basis for the Heritage Centre.
+The Pewsey Heritage Centre collection is housed in what was once the foundry building of Whatley & Hiscock, agricultural engineers.
+Indeed, the machinery of this firm formed the basis for the Pewsey Heritage Centre collection.
 When engineering work ceased, the local history society set up a museum to conserve the heavy machinery.
-This has grown into the resource you can see today.
+This has grown with items from Pewsey and the Vale into the resource you can see today.